Mediterranean Diet Plan for Fatty Liver: Ancient Wisdom for Modern Recovery

 • See “natural liver regeneration protocols” as lifestyle routines: alcohol reduction, sleep, weight management, and preventive care.

-• Work with your clinician and a registered dietitian when labs or cirrhosis are present.
+• Work with your healthcare provider and a registered dietitian when labs or cirrhosis are present.

-For more about the author and his background, visit Dr. Johnny’s bio.
+For more about the author and his background, visit Dr. Johnny’s bio or explore the transformative messages in Dr. Johnny Delirious' books.
 Next: the core foods, fats, and swaps that show up again and again in research-friendly patterns.

 Mediterranean Diet For Liver Health: The Core Foods, Fats, and Swaps That Matter Most